Frequently Asked Questions

 Is there any advantage to submitting my application sooner rather than later?
 Is there rolling admissions?

 There is no advantage to submitting your application early.
 All applications submitted by the deadline will be reviewed in the same manner.
-We encourage you to take your time and read through the Applicant Manual prior to submitting your application.
-Admission offers will be given in May 2026.

 GPA and MCAT scores are used as a threshold to determine academic preparedness.
-Submitting higher scores will accrue no extra benefit.
+Submitting higher scores will not accrue extra benefit.
 Eligible applicants will be selected based on alignment with our institutional priorities and desired characteristics as demonstrated through various aspects of the application and an interview process.
 More details about the selection process are available in the Applicant Manual.

 Can we calculate the adjusted GPA before we apply?